 A dental filling is a dental restorative material used to replace were a part of the tooth is missing because of cavities or other trauma.
 Now, most people avoid going to the dentist because they know they have cavities and will probably need a filling.
 While fillings usually cause little to no pain at all when done correctly, they are often avoided because people are afraid it will hurt.

 Initially, they are causing themselves more pain because cavities only worsen with time.
 Our dentists can asses your cavities the right way and perform a filling without you feeling uncomfortable or any pain.
-Our dentists at Colin M. McKinney, DMD can take care of your cavities and give you a bright, clean smile.
+Dr. McKinney at Colin M. McKinney, DMD can take care of your cavities and give you a bright, clean smile.

 What Causes Cavities?